i-VRESSE/haddock3-webapp/deploy/remoteslurm/README.md

 # Haddock3 webapp with remote Slurm cluster

-You must change the destination in the `bartender-config.yaml` to your remote Slurm cluster.
+First you **must** change the destination in the `bartender-config.yaml` to your remote Slurm cluster.

 ```shell
 # Must be in root of repo